Causes of Plant Explosions

 What Causes Plant Explosions?

-Other common causes for plant explosions include:
+Other common causes of plant explosions include:

 - Boilers that are not properly cared for

-- Careless cigarette smoking while on premises
+- Careless cigarette smoking

 - Lack of equipment maintenance